 Since my arrival in Portsmouth I have been part of the Great Britain Historical GIS Project team.
 During that time I have contributed to numerous research projects including the lottery-funded creation of the local history website “A Vision of Britain through Time”, which presents the history of Great Britain through places over the last 200 years.
 In 2007 I became team leader for a JISC-funded project which expanded this website.
 Since then I have project managed various smaller projects and have worked on a range of consultancy projects.

-I graduated from the University of Birmingham and also hold an MA from the University of Leicester and an MSc in Geographical Information Systems from the University of Portsmouth.
-In addition to my research position I am currently a part-time PhD student at Portsmouth.
+I graduated from the University of Birmingham, and have an MA from the University of Leicester.
+I also hold an MSc in Geographical Information Systems and a PhD in Geography from the University of Portsmouth.

 - Historical GIS - the development of vector GIS material for use with statistics in creating long-running time series for national, regional and local level statistical mapping